ory/hydra/docs/docs/faq.md

 2. Make a back up of the database.
 3. Run the migration script on a host close to the database (e.g. a virtual machine with access to the SQL instance).
-Schemas are usually backwards compatible, so instances running previous versions of ORY Hydra should keep working fine.
+Schemas are usually backwards compatible, so instances running previous versions of Ory Hydra should keep working fine.
 If backwards compatibility is not given, this will be addressed in the patch notes.
-4. Upgrade all ORY Hydra instances.
+4. Upgrade all Ory Hydra instances.

 ## How can I do this in docker?

-Many deployments of ORY Hydra use Docker.
-Although several options are available, we advise to extend the ORY Hydra Docker image
+Many deployments of Ory Hydra use Docker.
+Although several options are available, we advise to extend the Ory Hydra Docker image

 **Dockerfile**